TheRandomGamrTRG/FreeTube/README.md

  <img src="https://docs.freetubeapp.io/images/logoColor.png" width=500 align="center">
 </p>

-This is a fork ofFreeTube, an open source desktop YouTube player built with privacy in mind.
+This is a fork of FreeTube, an open source desktop YouTube player built with privacy in mind.
 Use YouTube without advertisements and prevent Google from tracking you with their cookies and JavaScript.
 Available for Windows, Mac & Linux thanks to Electron.